hollerith/ffs/README.md

 DESCRIPTION
        ffs searches for regex patterns in files and prints the matching lines.
-The search can be limited to specific file names or file contents using the -f and -s options, respectively, or to hex-encoded lines using the -h option.
+The search can be limited to specific file names or file contents using the -f and -s options, respectively, or to hex-encoded lines using the -x option.
 The -b option can be used to exclude binary files from the search.
 The search starts at the specified ROOT directory, or the current directory if none is provided.
 If there is a .gitignore file in the directory then only files not ignored by git will be searched.
 No search criteria will list all files.
+The program can follow symlinks and recursion can be limited to a number of depths.
 File search patterns which look like common glob are converted to the equivalent regex.
-The program can follow symlinks and recursion can be limited to a number of depths.
+If the ROOT argument contains such a pattern then it acts a shorthand for a start directory and file match.

 OPTIONS
        -f, --file=regex_pattern